 Our Greek friends took us for souvlaki near Monastiraki Square at Thanasis.
 Usually the restaurants near the tourist centers are to be avoided (see above: they aren’t good because they don’t have to be), but we knew we were in for a treat at this one because half of the tables were taken up by old Greek women lunching alone.
 (They don’t have the time or patience for bad food!)
 The souvlaki comes piled on a grilled pita, with mild red onion and tart tomatoes, reminding me of my absolute favorite “Coney Island” Greek diner back home in Detroit, where they also made a mean souvlaki.

-One of my favorite dinners EVER was discovered on accident.We stumbled upon a true farm-to-table foodie place called Fabrica tou Efrosinou.
+One of my favorite dinners EVER was discovered on accident.We stumbled upon a true farm-to-table foodie place called Fabrica tou Efrosinou in Athens.
 It had a creative menu of artesian cheeses, organic wines, fresh fruit drinks, homemade bread, roasted vegetables, meze platters, and stewed mushrooms so juicy they tasted like meat.
 The kind of place where you can order meat, but the vegetarian food is so good you don’t have to.
 The kind of place where they list the origin of the salt, and had obviously put a lot of thought into what potato cultivar from which Cycladic island would make for the best fried potato.

 Luckily, we have Greek friends and colleagues, so we ask them to cook for us when we visit.
 Our Greek colleague’s wife made us this meal: Greek salad with crunchy greens, feta cheese and the juiciest tomatoes EVER, pureed fava beans with olive oil and paprika (like hummus, only with a richer flavor), stuffed peppers and tomatoes (rice, dill, and dried grapes, for a little sweetness), served with soft, lemony potatoes, buttered rice with tomato-drenched lamb kofta, and, of course, baklava.
 Served with crusty bread, red wine, and…more olive oil!